Want to get the advantage over your competition?

 Does your CV need an update?

-Step 1 –The Application Form
+Step 1 – Suitability Screening and the Application Form

 Read the job description thoroughly – this tells you exactly what the airline is looking for in applicants.
 Make sure the position you’re applying for is relevant to your experience – at the moment the airline are posting positions for both newbies and seasoned cabin crew.